devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 16. Download the latest EFI created [here](https://github.com/devboloji/Infinix-Hackintosh-Guide-Opencore/releases)
 17. Copy the folder named `EFI` and paste it in your USB partiton.

-#### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
-Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
+**Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
+Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.**

-#### You will get display glitches only while installing the macOS via USB or any flash drive.
-But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.
+**You will get display glitches only while installing the macOS via USB or any flash drive.
+But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.**

 `Note: Make sure to apply the correct bios settings before continuing (provided above)`

  18. Restart your laptop and hit `Delete`button continuously until you go to bios settings.
+`Note: Make sure to apply the correct bios settings before continuing (provided above)`
 19. Select your flash drive as temporary boot option in boot menu.
 20. Now in the OpenCore menu select the name of your USB partiton.
 21. Great!
 Now install and set up macOS Big Sur as usual(This process will be required 14gb internet to download full Macos bigsur).